 We undertake comparative studies of governance in different sectors or locations building on collaboration with other organizations.
 These efforts often contribute to theory development through critical synthesis and re-conceptualization of relationships.

 We selected the acronym USER because it reflects our philosophy of trying to do the highest quality research we can while keeping the needs of users, whether decision-makers or action-takers, in focus.
-The Unit for Social and Environmental Research (USER) is formally hosted by the Chiang Mai University School of Public Policy, Chiang Mai, Thailand.
+The Unit for Social and Environmental Research (USER) is based at Chiang Mai University, Chiang Mai, Thailand.